arichardi/docRenamer/README.md

 # DocRenamer

-DocRenamer is a aesy to use windows program made in electron to rename a large collection of files.
+DocRenamer is an easy-to-use windows program made in Electron to rename a large collection of files.
-On my daily basis is really common the necessity to rename a large collection to files, to adequate to a specific version, or with a specific prefix.
-With this in mind, I design a simple and beautiful app to help.
+On my daily basis it's really common the necessity to rename a large collection of files, to adequate to a specific version, or with a specific prefix.
+With this in mind, I designed a simple and beautiful app to help.

-🔽 If you want just download the exec files you can though this [link](https://www.mediafire.com/file/yvv3qdngi4imuh0/docRenamer-win32-x64.rar/file)
+🔽 If you want to download the exec files you can do it through this [link](https://www.mediafire.com/file/yvv3qdngi4imuh0/docRenamer-win32-x64.rar/file)

 <br>
 <div align="center">